In this article, we will cover all you need to know to understand astrophotography as a beginner.

 - 12mm lens = 42 seconds

 There is also a more advanced calculation called the NPF rule.
 This is incorporated into a great tool below from PhotoPills that allows you to put your camera model and focal length and it calculates your maximum exposure time.

 Your camera should give you the option of shooting in RAW or JPEG.

 If you are going to do some post-production (which you will likely need to produce high-quality astrophotography images) you will want to shoot in Raw.

-Raw images retain more data for you to be able to play around with and adjust afterwards.
+Raw images retain more data for you to be able to play around with and adjust afterward.
 Whereas if your camera is set to convert images to jpeg then it does some of the post-production for you in the camera and reduces the scope of what you can edit after.

-This is why jpeg images might look better straight from the camera (and be the most suitable for other, less challenging, photography) but they will limit what you can do afterwards to bring out the full potential of your astro images.
+This is why jpeg images might look better straight from the camera (and be the most suitable for other, less challenging, photography) but they will limit what you can do afterward to bring out the full potential of your astro images.

 In addition, there are some other key tweaks you need to make to your camera and lens settings:

 - Use manual focus on the lens, not auto-focus